 Use VISIBLE for terminals that display shift characters as a visible character (for example, a space or a colon).
 INVISIBLE is the opposite and does not display any shift characters.

-To enable the display of shift characters on a terminal that supports them, enter where ":" = visible shift character uppercase represents multibyte characters lowercase represents singlebyte characters
+To enable the display of shift characters on a terminal that supports them, enter

-'''

-SET SHIFTINOUT VISIBLE
+''' SET SHIFTINOUT VISIBLE

-SELECT LAST_NAME, JOB_ID FROM EMP_DETAILS_VIEW

-WHERE SALARY > 12000;
+SELECT LAST_NAME, JOB_ID FROM EMP_DETAILS_VIEW WHERE SALARY > 12000;

-'''